Food Tour in Jerash

-The food scene in Jerash is best discovered on foot — start at South Theater to taste what makes this city's culinary identity distinct.
+The food scene in Jerash is best discovered on foot — walk between Oval Forum and South Theater to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like North Theater for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

 Allow 2-3 hours to walk the full site.
 Bring water and sun protection — there is little shade.
 Jerash is an easy day trip from Amman (about 1 hour).